 Guary’s unique study hoped to quantify how CBD affects inflammation, stress, and/or known negative behaviors in horses by focusing on the physiological effects, such as heart rate and cortisol levels.
 Guary published her findings in October 2021, stating that “Horses exhibit anxiety due to training or housing situations, which is sometimes expressed via…cribbing, aggression, etc”.
 Using four mature mares and four mature geldings, Guary’s team developed a randomized controlled treatment where behaviors were recorded following dosages of olive oil (control group) and dosages of CBD.
 The study concluded that, “behaviors including aggression and pawing occurred less when horses were given the high dose (of CBD) compared to the control”.

-Rx Remedies similarly tested their recently developed Advanced Equine Supplement, which is a proprietary, sixteen-component, phytocannabinoid-rich (PCR), CBD-based, dry powder feed additive, specifically formulated to treat horse pain.
+Rx Remedies similarly tested their recently developed Advanced Equine Supplement, which is a proprietary, sixteen-component, phytocannabinoid-rich (PCR), CBD-based, dry powder feed additive, specifically formulated for horses.
 The fourteen-day, three-group, ten-horse preliminary study was conducted to assess:

 - pain reduction